Richard Roose: Condemnation

-Roose was not tried for the crime, and was so unable to defend himself.
+Roose was not tried for the crime, and so was unable to defend himself.
 While he was imprisoned, the King addressed the lords of parliament on 28 February for an hour and a half, mostly on the poisonings, "in a lengthy speech expounding his love of justice and his zeal to protect his subjects and to maintain good order in the realm" comments the historian William R. Stacy.

 Such a highly public response based on the King's opinions rather than legal basis,—was intended to emphasise Henry's virtues, particularly his care for his subjects and upholding of "God's peace".
 Roose was effectively condemned on the strength of Henry's interpretation of the events of 18 February rather than on evidence.